Determining the source of your fatigue is the first step, and will help you take the next step to find a remedy to help relieve your fatigue.

 Eating well-balanced diet supplies your body with the nutrients it needs for energy and tissue repair.
 Following a diet that is rich in fresh fruits and vegetables ensures that you get plenty of antioxidants that will help reduce inflammation and flare-ups.

-Your rheumatoid arthritis diet should focus on consuming foods which contain essential fatty acids to help relieve inflammation and pain.
-As a result, you may find a reduce dependence on medications which may promote fatigue.
+Your rheumatoid arthritis diet should focus on consuming foods that contain essential fatty acids to help relieve inflammation and pain.
+As a result, you may find a reduced dependence on medications which may promote fatigue.

 Healthy food choices include: